 Printing on Fabric

-Learn how to print your favourite photographs onto fabric using your home ink jet printer and computer.
-Students will be taught the process of preparing fabric ready to accept the photograph print.
+Learn how to print your favorite photographs onto fabric using your home inkjet printer and computer.
+Students will be taught the process of preparing fabric ready to accept the photographic print.
 The class includes four different creative ways to use your fabric photos in projects.
-By the end of this workshop you will be able to make quilt labels, fabric books, a memory wall hanging and last but not least, a scenic thread painted quilt.
+By the end of this workshop, you will be able to make quilt labels, fabric books, a memory wall hanging, and last but not least, a scenic thread-painted quilt.
 This exciting technique will open the doors to many possibilities in quilt making.
 Level: basic quilting and sewing skills, must be comfortable with your printer and scanner.
 You need either MS Word or a graphics software program you are familiar with, to create labels.

 - Inkjet Printer with sufficient ink (it is a good idea to have replacement cartridges on hand if you are getting low) A laser printer will not work for this process.

 - clothes hangers (skirt hangers with clips are ideal) or thick towels for drying fabric

 For pre-treating your own fabric, you will need the following:

 - Bubble Jet Set 2000 solution